Updated Oct 17, 2020

 The question is: Can you teach a dog to open a door?
 The answer is Yes.
 What I like about this particular design is that you can have a dog house for all seasons.
 You could have an insulated sliding door that has a built-in flap door.
-This way you can open the door in the summer to keep the airflow high.
-In the winter you do the opposite, you keep the door closed and the dog enters through the built-in dog flap.
-This way you preserve heat inside the dog house.
+This way, you can open the door in the summer to keep the airflow high.
+In the winter, you do the opposite, you keep the door closed, and the dog enters through the built-in dog flap.
+This way, you preserve heat inside the dog house.
 This is truly a door for all seasons.

-3. Powered Automatic Sliding Door
+3. Powered Automatic Doors

 4. Air Conditioned Dog House Doors – Single Flap Doors

-For example, a family of raccoons or maybe a skunk decides to make the dog house home when the dog is off duty one night.
+For example, a family of raccoons or a skunk decides to make the dog house home when the dog is off duty one night.
 I’ve seen some pretty cool microchip sensing doors for cats that will only unlock the flap when they sense the pet is nearby.
-This, of course, would require chipping your pet, but the tech is already out there so it isn’t impossible to go this route either.
-Some doors sense a device you can clip onto the dog’s collar which I think is a great idea.
+This, of course, would require chipping your pet, but the tech is already out there, so it isn’t impossible to go this route either.
+Some doors sense a device you can clip onto the dog’s collar, which I think is a great idea.

 5. Air Conditioned Dog House Doors – PVC Strip Curtain Doors

 Clear, cold temperature PVC strip is used all the time in the food industry.
-That’s where I learned this technique, it was as a service tech fixing doors.
+That’s where I learned this technique; it was as a service tech fixing doors.
 In the food industry, especially at distribution facilities for cold-stored food products like fresh vegetables and so on, there is a lot of forklift traffic.
-Fresh food must be moved and quickly so forklifts have to go from a refrigerated area, grab the skids of food and then drive onto the back of a tractor-trailer to load the food onto trucks.
+Fresh food must be moved and quickly, so forklifts have to go from a refrigerated area, grab the skids of food and then drive onto the back of a tractor-trailer to load the food onto trucks.

-Often times to avoid having expensive doors that constantly have to open and close to allow the forklifts, companies will put in strip curtains in the doorway.
+Often to avoid having expensive doors that constantly have to open and close to allow the forklifts, companies will put in strip curtains in the doorway.
 This allows forklifts to easily drive through the opening without having to open or close a door.
 It also allows for temperature control as the PVC curtain strips do an excellent job of helping maintain temperature gradients and prevent air movement.

 Colder Weather Dog House Doors

 Frost.
 Lots of frosts.
 It can work its way into hinges and other parts on the door, freezing the door in place.
 In extreme winter climates, you need to do better.
 Consider hanging a blanket on the inside of the door as well.
-Perhaps you have an old duvet, you can cut a piece out of to hang inside and covering the flap pet door.
+Perhaps you have an old duvet, and you can cut a piece out of to hang inside and covering the flap pet door.
 Most dogs will easily figure out how to get around the ‘curtain’ and go through the flap door.
 The ‘curtain’ will make a huge difference in helping to keep things insulated.

 6. Flap Door With Duvet Curtain

-7. Electronic Controlled Flap Door
+7. Electronic Controlled Pet Door

 There are all kinds of these things out there on the market.
 They run anywhere from $50 – $500, depending on the size and features.
-I’d go with the reviews on these and yes, you get what you pay for.
+I’d go with the reviews on these, and yes, you get what you pay for.
 I’d say there are two main things to pay attention to when buying one of these pet doors.

 1. Warranty – How long the manufacturer is willing to say this is going to work says a lot about the product.